neuecc/UniRx/README.md

 }
 ```

 A View is a scene, that is a Unity hierarchy.
 Views are associated with Presenters by the Unity Engine on initialize.
 The XxxAsObservable methods make creating event signals simple, without any overhead.
 SubscribeToText and SubscribeToInteractable are simple binding-like helpers.
-These maya be simple tools, but they are very powerful.
+These may be simple tools, but they are very powerful.
 They feel natural in the Unity environment and provide high performance and a clean architecture.

 ![](StoreDocument/MVRP_Loop.png)